- What is mobile number portability?

 - will I have to pay an early termination fee or ongoing costs under my existing mobile service contract if I move my number to a new provider?
 If so, how much is it?

 - if I have an outstanding bill, can I pay it in instalments or does it have to be paid in a lump sum?

-The existing provider cannot refuse or delay a request to port the existing mobile number to a new service provider because of any outstanding debt.
-However, you will continue to receive an account from your previous provider until this debt has been fully paid off.
+Your existing provider cannot refuse or delay a request to port your mobile number to a new provider because of any outstanding debt.
+However, you will continue to receive an account from your previous provider until this debt is fully paid.

-Even if you're up to date with your bills, you will get a bill from your current provider for at least the call charges and network access up to the time you ported.
+Even if you're up to date with your bills, you will get a bill from your existing provider for at least the call charges and network access up to the time you ported.

 Yes, you can, but your handset may be locked.
 Handsets sold as part of a pre-paid service are often 'network SIM-locked' to prevent customers using a SIM card with the handset other than the one issued for the pre-paid service.